microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 then the receiving peers (as well as the issuing client) will end up creating the repair data as the refresher instructs, despite the same tree content having already been revived.
 This could be addressed by rendering refreshers ineffective when they are rebased over a revival of the associated subtree.
-For example, the `StygianForest` could keep a record of the repair data entries (but not the repair data itself) that have been revived by the edits that lie within the current collaboration window.
+For example, the `SharedTreeView` could keep a record of the repair data entries (but not the repair data itself) that have been revived by the edits that lie within the current collaboration window.